 Age of the Hundred Kingdoms

-The term "Age of the Hundred Kingdoms" has thusfar only been mentioned in The World of Ice & Fire.
-While writing the book, Martin spoke of the Age of the Hundred Kingdoms as if it was distinct from the Age of Heroes.
+The term "Age of the Hundred Kingdoms" has thus far only been mentioned in The World of Ice & Fire.
 In a 2012 panel at World Con, George R. R. Martin spoke of: "...The history of Westeros, and the ages before: the Dawn Age, and the Age of Heroes, and the Age of the Hundred Kingdoms..."
 It is known that the Dawn Age ended with the signing of the Pact, and that the Age of Heroes began afterwards.
-The Age of heroes in turn ended with the Andal invasion.
+The Age of Heroes in turn ended with the Andal invasion.

 Though The World of Ice & Fire does not specify the start and end of this time period, several indications are given.
 King Arlan I Durrandon extended the domains of his kingdoms as far as the Blackwater Rush and the headwaters of the Mander during the Age of the Hundred Kingdoms.
 Arlan's grandson, Arlan III Durrandon, conquered the riverlands, which the Storm Kings held for three centuries before losing it to King Harwyn Hoare during the century before Aegon's Conquest.
 This usage indicates that the term "Age of the Hundred Kingdoms" was still applied even during the past four to five centuries before the Targaryen Conquest.